…continuedThe Chance of Finding Aliens

 In the preface to Is Anyone Out There?
 Frank Drake wrote that he wanted to "prepare thinking adults for the outcome of the present search activity the imminent detection of signals from an extraterrestrial civilization.
 This discovery, which I fully expect to witness before the year 2000, will profoundly change the world."
 That was written in the heady days when NASA's long-aborted radio searches were about to get under way.
 In July 1996, at the fifth international bioastronomy conference in Capri, Italy, Drake confessed: "Maybe I was a little bit too optimistic.
 Success can't be predicted."
 Cocconi and Morrison already told him so in their 1959 Nature article: "The probability of success is difficult to estimate, but if we never search, the chance of success is zero."

-Meanwhile, the Drake equation still stands as the best-known icon of one of the most forward-looking endeavors of the intelligent species here on Earth: the scientific search for coinhabitants of the dark emptiness of the cosmos, and for a wider, truer perspective on our place in space and time and on the meaning of our life.
+Meanwhile, the Drake equation still stands as the best-known icon of one of the most forward-looking endeavors of the intelligent species here on Earth: the scientific search for coinhabitants of the cosmos, and for a wider, truer perspective on our place in space and time and on the meaning of our life.
 The "alien equation" has served this effort well by providing a rational basis for the search, by focusing our attention on the fundamental issues, and by defining a clearly visible goal.

 We're a long way from that goal.
 The first term, R, has been known for decades; we now have good grip on the second, fp; and third, ne.
 That leaves us with one medium-size question mark and three big ones and a lot of speculation.